BC & ALBERTA GUIDE DOGS

 The Canine Vision Canada program is the longest standing program.
 Since 1985, Canine Vision Dog Guides have been enriching the lives of Canadians who are at least 12 years old and are blind or visually impaired.

-Effective guide dogs for safe, unrestricted, independent mobility available, from our Members, to all people who are blind or partially sighted around the world.
+Effective guide dogs for safe, unrestricted, independent mobility available to all people who are blind or partially sighted around the world.